 (1) These amounts include annual retainer fees and any Board and Committee meeting fees earned in fiscal year 2018.

-- (2) All of these restricted stock units will become 100% vested and be settled, in shares of AECOM stock, on the earlier of the first anniversary of the grant date or the date of the Corporation's 2019 Annual Meeting. - (3) Reflects earnings on EDCP deferrals above 120% of the Applicable Federal Rate (AFR). - (4) The amounts for non-employee Directors include Company matching contributions to charitable organizations for Ms. Griego, and Messrs.
+- (3) Reflects earnings on EDCP deferrals above 120% of the Applicable Federal Rate (AFR). - (4) The amounts for non-employee Directors include Company matching contributions to charitable organizations for Ms. Griego, and Messrs.
 Frist, Schmitz, and Stotlar.